Do you need permission to do the work or changes?

 - material changes of use of land and buildings;

-- subdivision of a building (including any part it) used as a dwellinghouse for use as 2 or more separate dwellinghouses
+- subdivision of a building (including any part it) used as a dwellinghouse for use as two or more separate dwellinghouses.

 Have you joined our Facebook Community yet?